owlike/genson/website/Faq.md

 ###How to store state/share data from one converter to another?

   * Use Context class (preferred solution), it is intended to be shared across all converters for a single execution and already provides some usefull methods to store/retrieve data.
   * Use ThreadLocalHolder which internally uses a ThreadLocal map to store data.

 ###How to change the default visibility of fields, methods and constructors?

-Genson uses VisibilityFilter class to filter fields, methods and constructors by their [Modifiers](http://docs.oracle.com/javase/6/docs/api/java/lang/reflect/Modifier.html).
+Genson uses **VisibilityFilter** class to filter fields, methods and constructors by their [Modifiers](http://docs.oracle.com/javase/6/docs/api/java/lang/reflect/Modifier.html).
 For example if you want to accept public, protected and private fields :
 {% highlight java %}
-new GensonBuilder().useFields(true, VisibilityFilter.PRIVATE).create();
+new GensonBuilder().useFields(true, VisibilityFilter.PRIVATE).useMethods(true).create();

 // you can also define a custom visibility filter : new GensonBuilder().useFields(true, new VisibilityFilter(Modifier.TRANSIENT, Modifier.STATIC)).create();